conan-io/docs/extending/template_system/search_table.rst

    is used to get the headers and the rows.

-When the output is a table, the first thing needed are the headers, these can be a sinle row or two rows like the image above.
+When the output is a table, the first thing needed are the headers, these can be a single row or two rows like the image above.
 In order to get the headers you should use ``results.get_headers(keys)`` with a list of extra ``keys`` you want to include (see example below).
 Conan will always return a header for all the different settings and options values, with this ``keys`` list variable you can retrieve other information that might be useful in your table like ``remote``, ``reference``, ``outdated`` or ``package_id``.

 Then you can use the returned object to get the actual headers: